Shankar Subbanarasayya Mantha: Early life and education

 Mantha was born in Mumbai, Maharashtra.
 He earned a Bachelor of Engineering in Mechanical Engineering from Maharaja Sayajirao University of Baroda and a Master's Degree in the same discipline from Veermata Jijabai Technological Institute (VJTI), then part of the University of Mumbai.
 He later completed a Ph.D. in combustion modeling from the University of Mumbai.
 His academic interests include Robotics, Artificial Intelligence, Control Theory, and Computational Modeling.

 Academic and professional career

 Early academic work

 Mantha began his career at VJTI, where he served for over two decades.
 As professor and later Head of the Department of Mechanical Engineering, he established laboratories in robotics and computer-aided design and manufacturing (CAD/CAM).
-His academic work included research in automation and supervision of Graduate, Post Graduate, and Doctoral students.
 In 2002, he received the Best Teacher Award from the Government of Maharashtra.

 He subsequently served as Pro-Vice Chancellor of SNDT Women’s University, overseeing academic initiatives.
 Following his AICTE tenure, he returned to VJTI as Professor Emeritus.